mynameisfiber/coalesce/README.md

 The `master` branch is where new html and articles are merged into.
 The `gh-pages` pages will be automatically generated with the rendering scripts.

+### Data format

+* All JSON responses will contain a `checksum` field with a unique representation of the build that the data is from.
+This field will help clients know when their data is old and must be updated